fligt/kendrick/README.md

 plots provides a means to efficiently explore this type of data.

 Creating these plots with Excel is tedious and prone to error.
-Aim of the `kendrick` Python package is to facilitate the automatic creation of Kendrick mass plots from our raw data.
-Our aim is to make this open source package available soon.
-This code is developed out in the open.
+Aim of the `kendrick` Python package is to enable the automatic creation of Kendrick mass plots from raw data.
+This open source package is developed out in the open and will be made available for installation as soon as possible.

-If you can’t wait, you already can take a look at our documentation and notebooks.
+If you are curious and can’t wait for a pip installable package, take a look at our documentation and notebooks.